 PSA, if appropriately developed, can contribute to the demonstration of the Forgiving character of the safety architecture through the probabilistic representation of the chronology and the kinetic of the plausible degradations of the safety architecture.
-Specific chronology criteria (i.e. requested grace delay) refer to the priority in the operation of different means required to achieve safe conditions (inherent characteristics of the plant, passive systems or systems operating continuously in the necessary state, systems that need to be brought into operation, procedures).
+Specific chronology criteria refer to the priority in the operation of different means required to achieve safe conditions (inherent characteristics of the plant, passive systems or systems operating continuously in the necessary state, systems that need to be brought into operation, procedures).
 Kinetics allows assessing the availability of sufficient grace period for their implementation.